CONTACT: philipayates@gmail.com or

 Over the years, Phil has had the opportunity to open for a variety of

 acts.
-He has played with The Mountain Goats, The Dead Milkmen's Joe Jack Talcum, Franklin Bruno, Wckr
+He has played with The Mountain Goats, The Babies, The Dead

-Spgt, Ann Beretta, and Mary Prankster.
-Phil has also shared a
+Spgt, Ann Beretta, Mary Prankster, and The Push Stars.
+Phil has

 basket of chips and salsa with The Apples in Stereo’s Robert